Jex-Lab/WW_surveillance_of_SARS-CoV-2/README.md

-# WW_surveillance_of_SARS-CoV-2
+# WW surveillance of SARS-CoV-2
-Custom pipeline used to analyse data reported in the manuscript
+This repo contains the custom pipeline used to analyse data reported in the manuscript.